Posted by & filed under Blog, Electrical Installations.

 What are Floor boxes?

 Floor boxes are boxes made of stainless steel and plastic, designed for floor installation.
-They come in a variety of sizes and there are different boxes for different types of floors.
-Floor box data and power options vary to your requiremnets.
+They come in a variety of sizes, and there are different boxes for different types of floors.
+Floor box data and power options vary according to your requirements.
 This will depend on the depth of a false floor void or if it is to be set in the concrete floor screed.
-Raised floors, on the other hand, offers the most variety of finishing options and at times can also include above floor raised floor boxes
+Raised floors, on the other hand, offer the most variety of finishing options, and at times can also include above-floor raised floor boxes

 What kind of buildings are they usable in?

-Many organizations can benefit from floor-located power.
+Many organisations can benefit from floor-located power.
 Indeed, low boxes are widely used in:

 1. Offices